-Participants will receive a certificate of completion for successfully completing the program: theory, workshop, competency conversation, and successful student audit.
+Participants will receive a record of completion for successfully completing their initial training: online theory training, instructor-led workshop, and a competency conversation.

-Upon successful submission of their student audit, participants will be recognized as internal auditors, subject to program maintenance requirements which include 7 hours of approved training and a minimum of 2 audits every 3 years.
+Upon submission of a successful student audit, participants will be recognized as BCFSC internal auditors, subject to program maintenance requirements which include 7 hours of approved training and a minimum of 2 audits every 3 years.
 Auditors are required to comply with BCFSC policies.

 Upon completing this course, you should be able to: